So I Married an Axe Murderer

-So I Married an Axe Murderer is a 1993 American romantic black comedy film, directed by Thomas Schlamme and starring Mike Myers and Nancy Travis.
+So I Married an Axe Murderer is a 1993 American romantic black comedy film, directed by Thomas Schlamme, and starring Mike Myers and Nancy Travis.
 Myers plays Charlie MacKenzie, a man afraid of commitment until he meets Harriet (Travis), who works at a butcher shop, and who may be a serial killer.
 Myers also plays Stuart, Charlie's father.
-The film received a mixed reception from critics and did not fare well at the box office, grossing over $11 million, but it has gained a cult following in the years since its release.
+The film received a mixed reception from critics and did not fare well at the box office, grossing $27 million, but it has gained a cult following in the years since its release.
 A miniseries called The Pentaverate, created by Myers and based on the in-universe conspiracy theories mentioned in this film, was released in May 2022 on Netflix.

 Plot

 Charlie MacKenzie is a popular local beat poet living in San Francisco who makes his frequent break-ups the subject of his poems.
 His best friend Tony, a recently promoted police detective, believes that Charlie is afraid of commitment and will identify (or invent) any reason to break up with someone.

-While purchasing dinner for his Scottish-born parents, Stuart and May, he encounters a butcher named Harriet, and is attracted to her.
+While purchasing a Haggis for his Scottish-born parents, Stuart and May, he encounters a butcher named Harriet, and is attracted to her.
 During his visit with his family, Charlie and May discuss his most recent break-up, and May brings up a tabloid article about a bride known as "Mrs. X", who kills her husbands on their honeymoons using an axe.

 Charlie goes back to the butcher shop and offers to help Harriet.
 The two find common bonds and start to date.
 After staying at her place one night, Charlie meets Harriet's eccentric sister, Rose, who warns Charlie to be careful.
 He learns Harriet used to live in Atlantic City, was involved with a trainer in Russian martial arts, and screams for someone named Ralph in her sleep.
 Charlie arranges a dinner with her to meet his parents, who say she is their favourite of all his partners.
 Charlie reads the article about Mrs. X, which identifies two of her victims as a martial arts expert and a man named Ralph.

 Charlie becomes fearful and asks Tony to investigate Harriet and the Mrs. X story.
 Tony reveals that the husbands of Mrs. X were all reported missing alongside their wives, assuring that Harriet is unlikely to be Mrs. X. Charlie remains on edge, and after a few more troubled dates, breaks up with her.
 Tony reports that a killer in the Mrs. X story has confessed.
 Relieved, Charlie apologizes to Harriet by reciting one of his beat poems to her from her rooftop.
 They make up, and Harriet explains away some of her history, such as Ralph being the name of a woman she knows.